 - Baby Bjorn Slipcover from Sew Much Ado

 8- Baby Clothes

 It’s hard to guess season and size, but baby clothes sew up so quickly and use so little fabric, I can’t resist!

-- 4 free baby pants patterns tested here at Swoodson Says
+- 14+ different free baby pants patterns listed here at Swoodson Says

 - Infant peasant dress from Sew Much Ado